gurditsingh/hydeout/_posts/test.md

  - To apply any parameters first we need the information regarding the Cluster Size accordingly we can supply the parameters.
  - We need the information regarding the Instance type used in the Cluster like General Purpose, Compute-optimized, Memory-optimized, Storage-optimized and etc.
+ - We need the information regarding the number of processors so that we can choose the number of partitions.
- - We need the information regardin the
+ - We need the information regarding the memory size so that we can

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxOTAzMDc0MywtMTc3NjQxNTM3NCwxNj
+eyJoaXN0b3J5IjpbMTU2MzAzNzA0MiwtMTc3NjQxNTM3NCwxNj
 A2OTM2MDk3LDU4NDc3MzgzOSwxNDM3MjkxNjQ1LC0yMDg4NzQ2
 NjEyLDM5MDgyNzY5NywtNjQwNjg4NzY1LDQ1NDA5ODI5MCwtMT
 I0NTYxOTExNCwxNjI3ODU0MDE3LC0xNzk3NzAyNjQ4LC0xNjU0